maxk77/Citation-Generator-for-Mac/README.md

 ## Description

-The citation generator is a lite offline version.
+The citation generator is a lite offline app.
 It's main focus is efficiency.

 <u>**Two Functions:**</u>